hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > [!info]- For Unity users
 > You might want to check out [this](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-for-unity-developers) official documentation about "UE to Unity"

-> [!warning]
-> This page is in active writing and review phase, images, sentences, or other content might change over time for a better experience.
-> I will also add more content over time (check `TODO`s to know the most upcoming ones)
 # Access & getting started
 Download Unreal Engine from the Epic Games launcher:
 - Click on "Unreal Engine" on the left side bar